-Fresh strawberry mousse fills a graham cracker crust in this deliciously, healthy, low fat pie.
+Fresh and fluffy, strawberry mousse fills a graham cracker crust in this deliciously, healthy, low fat pie.

 Strawberry Mousse Pie is the perfect dessert for a BBQ or potluck.
 It is light and refreshing and full of fresh strawberry flavor.
 What could be better than that?
 Like so many of my recipes, the idea for this one came from something else.
 My absolute favorite cake in the world is from TooJays, Banana Dream Cake.
 Toojays is a fantastic deli in Florida.
 It is something I really miss.
 We don’t have any decent delis by us.
 So sad.